cs3110/textbook/adv/asynch_io.md

 The Lwt library provides its own I/O functions in the `Lwt_io` module, which is in the `lwt.unix` package.
 The function `Lwt_io.read_line : Lwt_io.input_channel -> string Lwt.t`
-is the asynchronous equivalent of `Pervasives.input_line`.
+is the asynchronous equivalent of `Stdlib.input_line`.
 Similarly, `Lwt_io.input_channel` is the equivalent of the OCaml standard library's `in_channel`, and `Lwt_io.stdin` represents the standard input channel.